SilviaSaverino/Reader-s-angle-Back-End/README.md

 The model includes a __str__ method that returns a string representation of the review, displaying the review's content.

+## ReviewLike Model:
+The ReviewLike model represents the likes for reviews in the application.
+It establishes a connection between the 'owner' (user) and the 'review' being liked.
+The model includes a timestamp for when the like was created.

+Fields:
+- owner: This field is a foreign key referencing the User model from Django's built-in authentication system.
+It establishes a relationship between the ReviewLike model and the user who performed the like.
+When a user is deleted, all associated review likes will be removed as well.
+- review: This field is a foreign key referencing the Review model from the 'reviews' application.
+It represents the review that was liked.
+When a review is deleted, all associated review likes will be removed as well.
+- created_at: This field is a DateTimeField with the auto_now_add attribute set to True.
+It automatically records the date and time when the like is created.

+The ReviewLike model includes the following Meta options:
+- ordering: The ordering option specifies that the review likes should be ordered in descending order based on the 'created_at' field.
+This ensures that the most recent likes appear first in queries.
+- unique_together: The unique_together option ensures that a user cannot like the same review twice.
+It enforces uniqueness by specifying that the combination of 'owner' and 'review' fields must be unique.

+Methods:
+- str(): This method returns a string representation of the ReviewLike object.
+It displays the owner who liked the review and the review itself in the format: "[owner] liked the review [review]".

 # Serializers

 ## Profile Serializer